komodorio/docs/docs/Learn/Playbook.md

 Once configured, Komodor Workflows are designed to automatically detect different failure scenarios in nodes, PersistentVolumeClaims (PVC) and services such as Loadbalancers, Ingress controllers and Endpoints, and investigate certain aspects around them in order to provide additional information to simplify the troubleshooting process and reduce mean time to resolution.

-Komodor currently offers two Workflows, they are the Node Detector and PVC Detector.
+Komodor currently offers two Workflows, the Node Detector and PVC Detector.

 ## Node Detector